LaPingvino/fractal/CONTRIBUTING.md

 ## Commit

 Please follow the [GNOME commit message guidelines](https://handbook.gnome.org/development/commit-messages.html).
+We enforce the use of a tag as a prefix for the summary line.
+It should be the area of the app that is changed.

 ## Merge Request

+You must pass all the prerequisites of the [Change Submission Guide](https://handbook.gnome.org/development/change-submission.html).

 Before submitting a merge request, make sure that [your fork is available publicly](https://gitlab.gnome.org/help/user/public_access.md), otherwise CI won't be able to run.